KE-L/Password-Generator/README.md

 * Employing Prompts & confirm to define user choice
 * Storing variables to inform selection
 * Engaging variables with random function
-* Introducting a random seletion from each array
+* Introducing a random selection from each array
-* Reducing charaters repeating in error (trim)
+* Reducing characters repeating in error (trim)
 * Identifying correct for loop to adapt to varying password length

 # Challenges & Lessons:
-* Adapting to password length critera in password generation
+* Adapting to password length criteria in password generation
 * Effectively naming classes & ids for streamlined design
-* Positioning corrective statements to ensure selection critera is met
+* Positioning corrective statements to ensure selection criteria is met

 # Link
 https://ke-l.github.io/passwordGenerator/